calvinclaus/facebook-opening-hours-to-table/README.md

 ## Usage

+*Getting the table*
+Use these methods if you want an html table.

 If you already have the opening hours data from Facebook use getTableWithHoursData to get a table:
 ```javascript
 import { getTableWithHoursData } from facebook-opening-hours-to-table;